input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ```

 The program begins with a shebang instructing the operating system to send the
-rest of the file to nodejs.
+rest of the file to `nodejs`.
 The remaining lines are our actual program, which
 starts with global variables that the runtime system, garbage collector, and
 scheduler need.
 Now human-readable is not the same as easy to understand, for
 example here is the logic that implements a `Maybe`: